timscott/react-devise/README.md

 end
 ```

-Next, we need our emails to have URLs to the client side routes:
+Next, we need to change the URLs in our emails to be the *client side* routes:

 ```ruby
 # /app/helpers/users_mailer_helper.rb